Two kinds of pictures can be added to a published site:

 If you put a new logo on the Home page it will supersede the default U3A logo and be shown on all the other pages as well.
 But you can add a logo to any other page as a one-off, when it will also supersede the default.
 You can show only one logo per page as there is only one place to put it: on the right of the page header.

 The standard U3A logo now links automatically to the site for the Third Age Trust.
-Uploaded logos may also act as links to related external sites - just e nter the relevant URL in the relevant data entry form.
+Uploaded logos may also act as links to related external sites - just enter the destination URL in the relevant data entry form.
 But check for possible legal restrictions before uploading proprietary logos to act as links.

-If the "Gallery" button is activated, all the pictures on the site will be shown on the "Gallery" page as a block in "thumbnail" form.
-If visitors click on a thumbnail to see it in full size, they will be able to follow successive links through all the other pictures on the site.
-The pictures will be shown by their "parent" page, and in reverse order of their upload time, but taking into account an sequence numbers assigned by the editor.
+If the "Gallery" button is activated, a selection of pictures on the site will be shown on the "Gallery" page as a block in "thumbnail" form.
+If visitors clicko n a thumbnail to see it in full size, they will be able to follow successive links through other gallery pictures.
+The pictures will be shown by their "parent" page - by default in reverse order of their upload time, but taking into account an sequence numbers assigned by the editor.
 You also have an option to assign an 'omit from gallery' property to pictures like small decorative gifs which do not benefot from being seen 'at full size'.